modelscope/evalscope/README.md

 ## 📝 Introduction

 Large Language Model (LLMs) evaluation has become a critical process for assessing and improving LLMs.
-To better support the evaluation of large models, we propose the Eval-Scope framework, which includes the following components and features:
+To better support the evaluation of large models, we propose the EvalScope framework, which includes the following components and features:

 - Pre-configured common benchmark datasets, including: MMLU, CMMLU, C-Eval, GSM8K, ARC, HellaSwag, TruthfulQA, MATH, HumanEval, etc.
 - Implementation of common evaluation metrics